 This road of grief is heavy and lonely and hard.
 I often find it hard to write too, because I can’t find the words to describe it, and also because what I think is too dark.
 But I started this blog.
-I have decided to write and I wanted to be honest and real, also about my brokenness.
-And that is why I write anyway right now.
-And to ask for attention.
-Maybe shared sorrow is half sorrow indeed, because lately I feel the urge again to say to people I meet: ‘Do you know my child has died?’
+I decided to write and I to be honest and real, also about my brokenness.
+So that is why I write anyway right now.
+Also because I need some attention.
+Maybe misery loves company indeed, because lately I feel the urge again to say when I meet someone: ‘Do you know my child has died?’
 ‘Do you know that if that hadn’t happen, I would have walked here with a pram too?’
 It is almost as if the pressure in my head has become so big these last days that it is time to allow it to st(r)eam out.

 Sharing helps.
 She was so beautiful.
-I so much want to hold her, hear her voice, see her first smile.
+I so much want to hold her, hear her voice, see her smile.
 I want to grumble about sleepless nights and about brothers and sisters who are too wild.
-I want to sing songs for her, feed her and bathe her.
-But I only have an empty crib and an empty baby room and I have some photographs and a small piece of paper with the imprint of her little feet.
+I want to sing songs for her, feed and bathe her.
+But I only have an empty crib in an empty nursery, some photographs and a small piece of paper with the imprint of her little feet.

-That’s what I learned from the books I read in the weeks after her birth: that these prints are very important, because that piece of paper has been really in touch with her body.
-When I first read that, it seemed so overboard to me.
+What I learned from the books I read in the weeks after her birth, is that these imprints are very important, because that piece of paper has been really in touch with her body.
+When I first read that, it seemed overboard to me.
 But the last few weeks, I find myself drawn to that piece of paper with the imprint of her little feet.
-I cherish it, and it became very precious to me indeed.
+I cherish it and it became very precious to me indeed.